stacey-gammon/stacey-gammon/content/blog/misusing_typescript_generics_and_casting/index.md

 addRenderer(p2Renderer);

+// Type: const r1: Renderer<"p1"> | undefined
 const r1 = getRenderer('p1');

+// Simulate deserialization.
 const r: PropType = JSON.stringify('p1') as PropType;

-// We never want to allow Renderer<'p1' | 'p2'> or it allows these calls without
+// I think what this boils down to is that we never want to allow Renderer<'p1' | 'p2'> or
-// errors.
-const r2 = getRenderer(r)!;
+// it allows both the following calls without errors. const r2 = getRenderer(r)!;
 // no errors, bad!
 r2.render({ foo: 's' });
 r2.render({ bar: 's' });

 ```

 Looks like these issues in the typescript repo are relevant: